Police say former Idaho teacher had sex with teen student

-SANDPOINT, Idaho (AP) - A former high school teacher in Idaho has been charged with a felony after her student told a counselor that they had sex.
+SANDPOINT, Idaho -- A former high school teacher in Idaho has been charged with a felony after her student told a counselor that they had sex.

 Sandpoint Police say Thiel had sex with a male student at a condominium in Sandpoint in December 2015, when she was 46 and the student was 16.
 The teen told investigators that he began communicating with Thiel on social media before the sexual encounter.